qdrant/landing_page/qdrant-landing/content/articles/binary-quantization-openai.md

 You can also try out these techniques as described in [Binary Quantization OpenAI](https://github.com/qdrant/examples/blob/openai-3/binary-quantization-openai/README.md), which includes Jupyter notebooks.

-## New OpenAI Embeddings: Performance and Changes
+## New OpenAI embeddings: performance and changes

 As the technology of embedding models has advanced, demand has grown.
 Users are looking more for powerful and efficient text-embedding models.
 OpenAI's Ada-003 embeddings offer state-of-the-art performance on a wide range of NLP tasks, including those noted in [MTEB](https://huggingface.co/spaces/mteb/leaderboard) and [MIRACL](https://openai.com/blog/new-embedding-models-and-api-updates).

 These models include multilingual support in over 100 languages.
 The transition from text-embedding-ada-002 to text-embedding-3-large has led to a significant jump in performance scores (from 31.4% to 54.9% on MIRACL).

-#### Matryoshka Representation Learning
+#### Matryoshka representation learning

 The new OpenAI models have been trained with a novel approach called "[Matryoshka Representation Learning](https://aniketrege.github.io/blog/2024/mrl/)".
 Developers can set up embeddings of different sizes (number of dimensions).
 In this post, we use small and large variants.
 Developers can select embeddings which balances accuracy and size.

 Here, we show how the accuracy of binary quantization is quite good across different dimensions -- for both the models.

-## Enhanced Performance and Efficiency with Binary Quantization
+## Enhanced performance and efficiency with binary quantization

 By reducing storage needs, you can scale applications with lower costs.
 This addresses a critical challenge posed by the original embedding sizes.
 Binary Quantization also speeds the search process.
 It simplifies the complex distance calculations between vectors into more manageable bitwise operations, which supports potentially real-time searches across vast datasets.